DongChen06/CottonWeeds/README.md

 ## Citation
+Detailed documentation of deep transfer learning on the cotton weed dataset is given in our arXiv paper: https://arxiv.org/abs/2110.04960.
+If you use the dataset or models in a publication, please cite:
 ```
 @misc{chen2021performance,
       title={Performance Evaluation of Deep Transfer Learning on Multiclass Identification of Common Weed Species in Cotton Production Systems},